THE FEASTS OF YHWH

 The term feasts in Hebrew (HaMoyadim) literally means "appointed times."
 Elohim has carefully planned and orchestrated the timing and sequence of each of these seven feasts to reveal to us a special story.
 These feasts are often called "holy convocations” (translated “rehearsal”) and are intended to be a time of meeting between Elohim and man for "holy purposes."
 Since these seven feasts of YHWH are "appointed times" for "set-apart purposes," they carry with them great sacredness and solemnity.

 Four of the seven holidays occur during the springtime.
-The first four feasts (Passover, Unleavened Bread, Firstfruits, and Weeks) have already been fulfilled by Yahushua in the New Testament.
-The final three holidays ( Trumpets, Yom Kippur, and Tabernacles) occur during the fall within a brief fifteen-day period in the Hebrew month of Tishri; Tishri corresponds to the months of September/October on the Gregorian calendar.
+The first four feasts (Passover, Unleavened Bread, Firstfruits, and Weeks) have already been fulfilled by Yahushua in the Brit Hadasha (New Testament).
+The final three holidays ( Trumpets, Yom Kippur, and Tabernacles) occur during the fall within a brief fifteen-day period in the seventh Hebrew month of Tishri; Tishri corresponds to the months of September/October on the Gregorian calendar.
 These fall feasts have not yet been fulfilled.
 However, these events most assuredly will unfold in Elohim’s timing.
 As the four spring feasts (holidays) were fulfilled literally and right on schedule in connection with Messiah's first coming, these three fall feasts (holidays) will likewise be fulfilled literally and right on schedule in connection to the Messiah's second coming.
 These final three feasts form the basis for what the Bible calls in Titus 2:13: "the blessed hope."

 Leviticus 23:4 “‘These are YHWH’S appointed feasts, the sacred assemblies you are to proclaim at their appointed times: